Hajime-Suzuki/nodejs-hexagonal-architecture/readme.md

 ---

-- find information of room R of hotel H
+- (find information of room R of hotel H)
-- find information of all rooms of hotel H
+- (find information of all rooms of hotel H)

 ---

-- find availabilities of rooms of hotel H on the day of D.
+- (find availabilities of rooms of hotel H on the day of D)
-- find availabilities of rooms of hotel H between day D and D2
+- (find availabilities of rooms of hotel H between day D and D2)

 ---